Saudi Arabia: Women now allowed to drive, but more reforms must follow

 The latest crackdown on women’s rights activists comes despite Crown Prince Mohammad bin Salman presenting himself as a 'reformer'.
 His international public relations campaign contrasts sharply with an intensifying crackdown on dissenting voices, including those campaigning for equal rights for women.

-On 19 May, the Saudi Arabian authorities and government-aligned media launched a public smear campaign to try to discredit five prominent detained women’s rights defenders as “traitors” following their arrest.
+On 19 May, the Saudi Arabian authorities and government-aligned media launched to try to discredit five prominent detained women’s rights defenders as “traitors” following their arrest.
 Official statements in state media accused the activists and other individuals of forming a “cell” and posing a threat to state security for their “contact with foreign entities with the aim of undermining the country’s stability and social fabric”.

 “The recent crackdown has had an unsettling effect on the already dire situation of freedom of expression, association and assembly in the country.
 Activists have reported that people are afraid to speak out”, said Samah Hadid.